haziq-exe/TikTokAutoUploader/Documentation.md

 ### Key Sections:

 - **Parameter Explanations**: Provides detailed descriptions of each parameter, including the valid options and their effects.
+- **Supported Captcha's**: Showcases the Captcha's the code is able to solve
+- **Runtime**: Provides an estimate of how much runtime by different parameters
 - **Other Notes**: Highlights recommendations and limitations related to TikTok accounts and scheduling.
 - **Example Usage**: Demonstrates a practical example of how to use the function.